-To allow somebody else to act legally on your behalf for medical, business, legal, or other issues, you can use a power of attorney.
+Use a power of attorney form to allow somebody else to act legally on your behalf for medical, business, legal, real estate, or tax issues.

 Massachusetts Department of Revenue Power of Attorney

 You may use a department of revenue power of attorney to nominate a third party to represent you in your tax affairs, including filing taxes.

 Download: Adobe PDF

 How to Get Power of Attorney in Massachusetts

 To set up a power of attorney, both parties (the agent and principal) fill out and sign a power of attorney form.